 The Justice Department sums up the series of failures this way:

-“The owner and operator of the DALI were well aware of vibration issues on the vessel that could cause a power outage.
-But instead of taking necessary precautions, they did the opposite,” said Principal Deputy Associate Attorney General Benjamin C. Mizer.
 “Out of negligence, mismanagement, and, at times, a desire to cut costs, they configured the ship’s electrical and mechanical systems in a way that prevented those systems from being able to quickly restore propulsion and steering after a power outage.
-As a result, when the DALI lost power, a cascading set of failures led to disaster.”
+As a result, when the DALI lost power, a cascading set of failures led to disaster,” said Principal Deputy Associate Attorney General Benjamin C. Mizer.

-According to the Justice Department, the crew was ill-prepared, the vessel unseaworthy for U.S. waterways, and yet the ship’s owners still moved forward, cutting corners to conduct business in American ports.
+According to the Maryland Attorney General and the Justice Department, the crew was ill-prepared, the vessel unseaworthy for U.S. waterways, and yet the ship’s owners still moved forward, cutting corners to conduct business in American ports.